edespino/cloudberry-site/docs/sql-stmts/create-table-as.md

 The behavior of temporary tables at the end of a transaction block can be controlled using `ON COMMIT`.
 The three options are:

-PRESERVE ROWS — Cloudberry Database takes no special action at the ends of transactions for temporary tables.
+PRESERVE ROWS — Apache Cloudberry takes no special action at the ends of transactions for temporary tables.
 This is the default behavior.

-DELETE ROWS — Cloudberry Database deletes all rows in the temporary table at the end of each transaction block.
+DELETE ROWS — Apache Cloudberry deletes all rows in the temporary table at the end of each transaction block.
 Essentially, an automatic [TRUNCATE](/docs/sql-stmts/truncate.md) is done at each commit.

-DROP — Cloudberry Database drops the temporary table at the end of the current transaction block.
+DROP — Apache Cloudberry drops the temporary table at the end of the current transaction block.

 **`TABLESPACE tablespace_name`**